Overview of the "Filters" Section in Job Options (Windows and Mac)

 Adding Filters from Context Menu after Analyze.

-The easiest way to exclude or include a file or group of files is to perform Analyze and then right-click the file or folder and select one of the Exclusion/Inclusion commands:
+The easiest way to exclude or include a file or group of files is to use the Analyze function, right-click the file or folder, and select one of the Exclusion/Inclusion commands.

 Exclude only this file or folder, as specified by its complete path '/FolderName/FileName'.